-a.
+- a.
 Open the file Sample-e Table Sort DATA Original, which is one of the files you downloaded at the start of the term.
-You will use this file in this section on sorting and on the next two sections on Mail Merge and Mailing Labels (hence the word DATA in the file name).

-- Save the document to your Word Exam folder using the name Sample-f Table Sort DATA Done - c.
+You will use this file in this section on sorting and on the next two sections on Mail Merge and Mailing Labels (hence the word DATA in the file name). - Save the document to your Word Exam folder using the name Sample-f Table Sort DATA Done - c.
 Convert the text into a table. - d.
 AutoFit the columns. - e.
-Make the background of the document White Marble.
+Make the table style Grid Table 5 Dark Accent 6. - f.
+Sort the data in the table by State in Descending order (Z to A) and, within State, by LastName in Ascending order (A to Z).